ahsz/intszol/README.md

 	- image name
 	- date (nullable)
 	- place (nullable)

 	The parameters of the image.

 	If date is null, the date will be the sysdate of the MySQL server.

   Return:

 	- integer

-	the ID of the newly created image.
+	The ID of the newly created image.